 What are my choices?

-When choosing a term life insurance, newer companies like FWD and Singlife with Aviva offer policies with competitive pricing, especially with Singlife with Aviva's yearly renewal plan as low as $7.30 for Jon.
-Larger incumbents like AXA and AIA do not serve this segment of the market.
+When choosing a term life insurance, newer companies like FWD and Singlife offer policies with competitive pricing, especially with Singlife’s yearly renewal plan as low as $7.30 for Jon.
+Larger incumbents like AIA or Great Eastern do not have many offerings in this segment of the market.

 However, as you mature and become more financially stable, your options open up.
 Longer premiums should be your consideration as age and health conditions will increase the premium prices.
 The more affordable plans like the FWD plan are spartan and do not offer certain coverage like total permanent disability or critical illness.
-These coverages can be added into the basic plan with an additional cost on top.
-Even with the riders added to the FWD insurance, the premium is still lower.
-FWD also covers 35 critical illnesses, as opposed to AIA’s 30 while Great Eastern covers 37.
+These coverages can be added to the basic plan with an additional cost on top.

 It is worth noting that when buying term life insurance, lump sum payment often will lead to some form of discounts.
-For example, the FWD term life yearly renewal cost $8.35/month, but $95.20 yearly.
+For example, the FWD Term Life Plus yearly renewal cost $8.35/month, but $95.20 yearly.
 The yearly payment cost $5 less in total as compared to the monthly payment.
-Furthermore, if you can find discount codes for Singlife, Great Eastern or FWD, it will help in reducing the premium amount payable.
+Furthermore, if you can find discount codes for AIA, Great Eastern, Singlife or FWD, it will help in reducing the premium amount payable.

 Health status is also a factor to consider.
 FWD offers no health declaration if you are non-smoker under the age of 30 and in the pink of health.
 AIA guarantees renewal for the 5-year term regardless of health condition.